 Michele is active and enjoys time out of doors learning and observing.
-Her work is often done in the field using oil and soft pastels, with a few finishing touches being completed in her studio in Alta.
+Her work is often done in the field using oil and soft pastels, with a few finishing touches being completed in her studio in Cortez.
 She endeavors to recreate not only what she sees, but how it feels to be there.
 She is drawn to shadows that create strong patterns, natural compositions and balance.

 Michele taught art K-12 for Teton County School District for 19 years.
 She has a BA from UC Davis in Studio Art and a K-12 Art Specialist Teaching Credential from CSU, Sacramento.

 Continuing her education, Michele has studied, through workshops, with Ray Roberts, Jill Carver, Ned Jacob, Camille Przewodek, Tim Horn, Greg McHuron and Kathy Wipfler as well as at the Plein Air Convention.

 Organization memberships include AWA, AIS, PSA, PSWC, PAPNM, LPAPA, PAAC, TAC and the Wyoming State Art Registry.